 When the TCAS on an aircraft receives information about the other aircraft it can display the position of the other aircraft on the glass screen in front of the pilot.
 When it detects that the other aircraft is within 1,200 feet of your altitude and within 6 nautical miles, it will display that aircraft as a diamond on the screen in the geographic area in relation to you.

 The cool feature about TCAS is that it can also tell if the other aircraft poses a danger and shout out instructions to the pilots on what to do.
-If another aircraft gets much closer than those paramaters, it will change to an amber circle and sets off an audible alert to the pilots: “Traffic, traffic”.
+If another aircraft gets much closer than those parameters, it will change to an amber circle and set off an audible alert to the pilots: “Traffic, traffic”.

 Depending on the sophistication of the TCAS systems installed, it can communicate with the TCAS system in the other aircraft and coordinate collision prevention directions.
 In one aircraft it would tell the pilots to climb while simultaneously telling the pilots of the other aircraft to descend!